denistsoi/franklinchen.github.io/source/_posts/2013-11-25-a-fine-trumpet-recital-by-erin-yanacek.markdown

 ## (Update of 2014-07-28)

-Erin has posted a video from her recital:
+Erin has posted a video of the Herbert L. Clarke work from her recital:

 <iframe width="560" height="315" src="//www.youtube.com/embed/oBV4u360Ats" frameborder="0" allowfullscreen></iframe>